What Happened On

 August 3, 1807

-Former Vice-President Aaron Burr goes on trial for treason against the U.S. President Thomas Jefferson had him arrested 5½ months earlier.
+Former Vice-President Aaron Burr goes on trial for treason against the United States.
+President.
+Thomas Jefferson had arrested him 5½ months earlier.
 Burr had served as vice president under Jefferson.
-He was accused of trying to create an independent country in the center of North America including the Southwestern United States and parts of Mexico.
+Burr was accused of trying to create an independent country in the center of North America including the Southwestern United States and parts of Mexico.
 Burr claims he was just trying to farm 40,000 acres (160 km2) in the Texas Territory that had been leased to him by the Spanish Crown.
 He had organized an armed militia of about 60 men.
 Historians still debate Burr's true intentions.
 He was eventually acquitted.

 During his vice-presidency in 1804, Burr killed former Secretary of the Treasury Alexander Hamilton in a duel.